hkapoor99/Disaster_Response_Pipeline/README.md

 # Disaster Response Pipeline Project

+### Motivation:
+- To build a multi-class classification model to categorize text messages to disaster categories so that prompt action can be taken by authorities and build a web-app around it.

+### Files:
+- app
+    - template
+        - master.html  # main page of web app
+        - go.html  # classification result page of web app
+    - run.py  # Flask file that runs app

+- data
+    - disaster_categories.csv  # data to process
+    - disaster_messages.csv  # data to process
+    - process_data.py
+    - DisasterResponse.db   # database to save clean data to

+- models
+    - train_classifier.py
+    - classifier.pkl  # saved model

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.